“Moses doesn’t like this. Moses doesn’t like this one bit…*“

 But in the Bible, Joshua isn’t mentioned until Exodus 17:9.
 That was way after the Israelites had left Egypt, crossed the Red Sea and wandered around the wilderness a good long while.

 In the movie – but not mentioned in the Bible – Lilia is engaged to Joshua.
-But she is variously lusted after by the evil Egyptian “master builder Baka” – played to perfection by Vincent Price – and by the “ambitious Hebrew chief overseer Dathan.”
+But various bad guys lust after her, like the evil Egyptian “master builder Baka” – played to perfection by Vincent Price – and the “ambitious Hebrew chief overseer Dathan.”
 (Ditto, by Edward G. Robinson.)
 Then too, in the movie – but not in the Bible – Moses kills Baka, but only to save Joshua.
 (In the movie, Joshua attacked Baka to keep him from raping Lilia, and he in turn is rescued by Moses.)

 Further, when Moses “confesses” to Joshua that he too is a Hebrew, the ever-sneaky Dathan overhears the confession.
 In turn Dathan tells Pharoah – Yul Brynner – and in turn is rewarded with his freedom, various “riches” – and his own shot at Lilia.